 Well known as an easy-to-use Photoshop alternative for non-designers, Canva is a great DIY graphic design tool for both individuals and corporate teams.

-Meanwhile, Visme allows users to add interactivity and animation to presentations.
+Just like with infographics, you can animate any element and add call-to-action buttons, rollovers and third-party content such as maps, videos and surveys.
 These can then be presented online with just a URL or downloaded as HTML5, which conserves all the animation and interactivity, even if you’re presenting offline.

 If you’re a prolific content creator, then having to pay for every individual graphic asset you use can add up over time.
 This is the case with Canva.
-Every time you use one of its premium elements, including certain images, backgrounds, icons and text frames, you’re charged $1 for each, even if you purchased it for a previous project.
+Every time you use one of its premium elements, including certain images, backgrounds, icons, shapes and text frames, you’re charged $1 for each, even if you purchased it for a previous project.

 With Visme, however, you don’t have to pay for each asset every time you use it.
 Standard graphic assets, including icons, images, backgrounds and text frames, are included in the standard plan, which is free for all users.

-Join hundreds of other brands in creating visual content that's a cut above the rest.
+Want to access these new features now?
 Start creating engaging content within minutes with our easy drag-and-drop software.
 Access 100+ beautiful templates, 100+ free fonts and millions of images and icons right now.